learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 > errors, we recommend going back through all local environment setup
 > instructions again to ensure everything is set up properly.

 However, there is still one test not passing.
-Terminal gave us a detailed error saying why we did not pass the test:
+The terminal gave us a detailed error saying why we did not pass the test:

 ```console
 1) This assignment